pstroe/chartering-new-realms-2024/chapter1.md

 ## Data and Methods

 ### Data
 The data was extracted from the official website for the Hansard of the Parliament of the Republic of South Africa.
-It constitutes the transcripts of the mini plenary sessions of the National Assembly, the National Council of Provinces, the National Assembly, and any joint sessions.
+The Hansard constitutes the transcripts of the mini plenary sessions of the National Assembly, the National Council of Provinces, the National Assembly, and any joint sessions.
 The National Assembly is formed by 400 members from the various South African political parties.
 The National Assembly is elected by the voting population of South Africa.
 The National Council of Provinces, NCoP, is formed with 90 provincial delegates which translates to 10 delegates for each province.
 It is thus composed regardless of population distribution.
-The NCoP is chosen by the provincial governments/legislatures.
+The NCoP is chosen by the provincial legislatures {cite:t}`piombo_2005`.

-The reports are majoritatively held in English, though when a speaker chooses to use another official language, it is transcribed, but no English translation is given.
-"Hansard is a substantially verbatim report - with repetitions and redundancies omitted and obvious mistakes corrected - of parliamentary proceedings" (see [Website of the South African parliament](https://www.parliament.gov.za/hansard?sorts[language]=-1&page=5&offset=40)). {cite:t}`kotze_2020` remark that it is and remains unclear what substantially verbatim conotes in the sense of corrections towards an overstandardisation {cite:p}`kotze_2020, hibbert_2016, hibbert_2003`.[^footnote2]
+The reports are majoritatively held in English, though when a speaker chooses to use another official language, it is transcribed and no English translation is given.
+"Hansard is a substantially verbatim report - with repetitions and redundancies omitted and obvious mistakes corrected - of parliamentary proceedings" (see [Website of the South African parliament](https://www.parliament.gov.za/hansard?sorts[language]=-1&page=5&offset=40)).
+Kotze and Van Rooy remark that it is, and remains unclear what substantially verbatim conotes in the sense of corrections towards an overstandardisation {cite:p}`kotze_2020, hibbert_2016, hibbert_2003`.[^footnote2]

 [^footnote2]: For a more detailed discussion of editing practices in the South African Hansard view {cite:p}`hibbert_2016, hibbert_2003`.

-The decision was made to process all reports of 2020 from the National Assembly, henceforth abbreviated as NA.
-The data thus excludes any other years, all joint sittings, all meetings of the NCoP and all mini plenary sessions.
-The decision to look at the NA was made to maximise the possible speaker count and because it holds the most sessions of all parliamentray chambers.
-In total 51 sessions were held in 2020.
+The decision was made to process a randomly selected transcript from the National Assembly, henceforth abbreviated NA, to assess whether the proposed approach is feasible, thus following the methodology of Ogrodniczuk {cite:t}`ogrodniczuk_2024`.
+The data thus excludes any other years, all joint sittings, all meetings of the NCoP and all mini plenary sessions, however the formatting for all of these transcripts follows the approximate same standards as those of the NA.
+The session selected was from the 25th of February 2020.

 #### ParlaMint